 You also need to consider which actual firms pique your interest.
 Shortlisting firms to apply to can be based on a number of factors, including:

-Eligibility for training contract and vacation scheme applications can appear a confusing topic at first.
+Eligibility for training contract and vacation scheme applications will vary for each firm.
 The only way to be sure is to check on each firm’s individual website.
 If the information is not clear at that stage, feel free to drop an email to the firm’s recruitment team.

 Each firm sets their own deadlines for training contracts.
-Most aspiring lawyers will be applying to vacation schemes in the hopes of receiving a training contract at the end of the scheme, but others (usually those who have already completed relevant legal work experience, as defined by the individual firm) will submit ‘direct’ training contract applications.
+Most aspiring lawyers will be applying to vacation schemes in the hopes of receiving a training contract at the end of the scheme, but others will submit ‘direct’ training contract applications.
 These two paths will usually have different deadlines.

 Broadly speaking, training contract and vacation scheme application cycles roughly align with the first term of the academic year – you’ll probably be busiest with applications between September and November.

-It is also worth noting that some firms deal with applications on a ‘rolling’ basis – meaning they will be accepted or rejected as they come in, not once the final deadline is reached (by which point they may have already filled all their places).
+It is also worth noting that some firms deal with applications on a ‘rolling’ basis – meaning they will be accepted or rejected as they come in.
 Prioritise these applications first.

 For an overview of dates, you could take a look at The Lawyer Portal’s training contract deadlines page.